Our Curriculum

 Conferences

 Clinical Informatics is a field built on teaching and learning from others—sharing best practices, discovering new approaches and methods, and fostering a sense of community.
 Nothing exemplifies this more than national meetings and symposia where faculty and fellows alike gather to share experiences, success stories and new research findings.
 Each year, our fellows attend the American Medical Informatics Association Clinical Informatics Conference, which includes the daylong annual Clinical Informatics fellows retreat.
-In addition, fellows in their second year attend Epic’s annual Users Group Meeting.
+In addition, fellows in their first year attend the Epic Xpert Group meeting and in the second year attend Epic’s annual Users Group Meeting.
 Other regional, national and even international conferences are available for our fellows to attend on a case-by-case basis.